abuehl/abuehl.github.io/_posts/2025-10-11-partitions.md

 ```

 which exports selected types from the giant `Windows.h` header.
 If you ever have been
-bitten by some horrible macro defined in Windows.h, you will appreciate being able to
+bitten by some horrible macro defined in `Windows.h`, you will appreciate being able to
 import just those types and nothing else.

 (last edited 2025-10-14)